-Our Seagate FireCuda 530 Heatsink review looks at a PCIe Gen4 M.2 SSD with a heatsink to help dissipate heat for better and longer performance.
+Our Seagate FireCuda 530 Heatsink review looks at a PCIe Gen4 M.2 SSD for PC and PlayStation 5 consoles with a heatsink to help dissipate heat for better and longer performance.
 Read on for our full review and find out why it earned a Top Pick of 2022 Award here at Techaeris.

 Table of contents